Introduction to BPMN Part IV - Data and Artifacts

 Data object created

-4. A purchase order has its life cycle within the process, from creation until completion.
+4. A purchase order has a life cycle within the process, from creation to completion.
 We can model this by defining states.
 Right-click on Purchase Order and select State > Create... from the popup menu.

 Create data object state

-5. In the input window, enter Create as name of state and click OK.
+5. In the input window, enter Create as the name of the state and click OK.

-6. The Create tag is added to the name of Purchase Order.
-As I said a purchase order has its life cycle.
-When the customer service assistant has finished the task Forward Order, the purchase order will wait for the Logistics Department's assignment.
+6. The Create tag is added to the name of the Purchase Order.
+As mentioned, a purchase order has a life cycle.
+When the customer service assistant has finished the Forward Order task, the purchase order will be waiting for the Logistics Department's assignment.
 We can model this by re-using the same piece of data with a change of state.
-From the task Forward Order, press and drag out the Resource Catalog icon.
+From the Forward Order task, press and drag out the Resource Catalog icon.

 Using Resource Catalog

-7. Release the mouse button and select Data Object from Resource Catalog.
+7. Release the mouse button and select Data Object from the Resource Catalog.

-8. Enter Purchase Order as the name of data.
-Pay attention to this step.
-You must enter Purchase Order as name in order to re-use the Purchase Order data object created before.
-When you confirm editing, you will be prompted if you want the data object to reference to the existing data one.
+8. Enter Purchase Order as the name of the data object.
+Pay attention to this step: you must enter Purchase Order as the name in order to re-use the Purchase Order data object created earlier.
+When you confirm the edit, you will be prompted to reference the existing data object.
 Choose Yes.

 Reference to existing model element

-10. Enter To be Assigned as name of state and confirm.
-Up to now, the same Purchase Order data is shown twice in the process flow, with two different states.
+10. Enter To be Assigned as the name of the state and confirm.
+Now, the same Purchase Order data object is shown twice in the process flow, with two different states.

 Data objects created

-11. When the manager in the Logistics Department has finished the Arrange Delivery task, the purchase order will be assigned to a worker and to wait for delivery.
+11. When the manager in the Logistics Department has finished the Arrange Delivery task, the purchase order will be assigned to a worker and will be waiting for delivery.
 Apply the techniques taught above.
-Add a Purchase Order data and define a state To be Delivered.
+Add a Purchase Order data object and define a state of To be Delivered.

 Data object created

-12. Finally, when the delivery is done, the purchase order is said to be completed.
+12. Finally, when the delivery is done, the purchase order is considered completed.
 Try to model this in the diagram.

 Updated business process diagram

 13. Before we end this tutorial, let's create a text annotation.
-Look at the task Place Order.
-According to the information collected from The True Aqua Distilled Water Company, we know that while some of the order requests are made by phone call, some are made by Email.
-Let's describe this extra detail using text annotation.
-Use Resource Catalog to create a Text Annotation from the task Place Order.
+Look at the Place Order task.
+According to the information collected from The True Aqua Distilled Water Company, we know that while some of the order requests are made by phone call, some are made by email.
+Let's describe this extra detail using a text annotation.
+Use the Resource Catalog to create a Text Annotation from the Place Order task.

 Creating text annotation